fymmot/film-photography-archive/SETUP_SIMPLE.md

    ```
 7. Click "Commit changes"

-Note: These equipment lists in the CMS config are what will actually be used by the admin interface.

 ## 3. Deploy to Netlify
 Netlify is used to host your site.
-Every time you add new content, the site will automatically be redeployed which can take a few minutes.
+Every time you add new content, Netlify will automatically redeploy the site which can take a few minutes to complete.

 1. Go to [Netlify](https://www.netlify.com/)
 2. Sign up/Login (you can use your GitHub account)